Shame Has Changed Sides: Gisèle Pelicot’s Bravery Will Impact All Our Lives

 “I’m also thinking of the many victims who are not recognised, whose stories often remain in the shadows.
 I want you to know that we share the same battle,” she continued, sharing that her thoughts were also with the other families affected by the case.

-The case began in November 2020 when the police — who Gisèle says “saved my life” — began investigating Dominique Pelicot after a security guard caught him filming up women's skirts in a grocery store.
+The case began in November 2020 when the police — who Gisèle believes “saved my life” — began investigating Dominique Pelicot after a security guard caught him filming up women's skirts in a supermarket.
 Between 2011 and 2020, Dominique drugged Gisèle by crushing sleeping tablets into her meals at their home without her knowledge.
 This led to her having difficulty remembering things and concentrating.
 Through an online chatroom, Dominique then enlisted men to rape and sexually abuse her while she lay in an unconscious state.
-He filmed it, and stored the recordings on a USB drive, in a file labelled “abuses.”
+He filmed it, and stored the recordings on a USB drive, in a file labelled “abuses”.
 It contained 20,000 images and films of Gisèle being raped almost 100 times.

 These 50 men who carried out the abuse were aged between 26 and 73 at the time of their arrests.
 The number may even be 80 as police have been unable to identify 30 other men who appear in Dominique’s recordings.